DestinyItemManager/DIM/README.md

 To beta test new features in DIM, download the beta extension from the [Chrome Store](https://chrome.google.com/webstore/detail/destiny-item-manager-beta/mkiipknpfaacbjdagdeppdacpgpdjklc).

+## Translation

+If you speak a language other than English that Destiny supports (Italian, German, French, Spanish, Japanese, or Portugese), great way to help with DIM development is to provide translations.
+This can be done from the GitHub UI without JavaScript development experience.
+See [the Translation wiki](https://github.com/DestinyItemManager/DIM/wiki/Translations) for more info on how to help.

 ##Requirements
 DIM is an extension that runs within the Chrome Desktop Web Browser.